 A powerful and open footer design that makes ample use of white space.

 My god, this footer is good.
-Perhaps I’m just a sucker for black and white color schemes, but when you have this simple of a color palette, the layout of the elements has to be extremely thoughtfully arranged.
-Use this concept, by balancing the number of navigational elements on either side – and centering a few next (obvious next step) actions you’d want people to take.
+Perhaps I’m just a sucker for black and white color schemes, but when you have this simple of a color palette, the layout of the elements has to be extremely thoughtful in the way they’re arranged.
+Use this concept, by balancing the number of navigational elements on either side – and centering a few of the next (obvious next step) actions you’d want people to take.

 A lovely example of an agency website’s colorful footer design.

 If you want to amp up the color instead of playing it down, what about a rainbow-esque footer?
 Use this concept by making introductions of each of your key pages at the bottom of your site, each with their own corresponding color.

 Major brand Chobani shows the power of simplicity with their footer design.

 Just the logo in white, the navigation, a subscription box, Terms links, social icons, and a copyright.
 Use this concept by opting for a little more built out footer, without going too far.
 Of course you’ll need your logo in white – it’s funny how nice this looks, as I’ve tried this recently on a lot of designs, and it really adds a pleasant little touch.

 This is for a fashion brand, and having worked on clothing company websites before – I can say it’s a unique place to be able to express yourself with brutally simple elements.
 The context of this type of footer is key of course – as not a lot of companies could get away with this.
 Use this concept on your next clothing brand website, by cutting out all the clutter, sticking with one action, and 5 links at the bottom of the page (in this design’s case – two of them are social media links.)

 Spinx – a los angeles digital marketing agencies functional footer